|Discipline||Name||Details||Membership Required?||Read more|

 If your expenses are high, and if the bulk of your production budget is going towards paying actors, you should not have a problem qualifying for this agreement.
 CAEA’s main concern is that the actors are being paid what was agreed to.
 If you think it’s plausible that the profits from box office could be very high, you could always work that into the revenue-sharing agreement with your artists.

 The INDIE 2.2 costs you nothing to use!
 No application fees – however, under this policy, you as the producer must remit CAEA deductions from the artists’ fees to Equity prior to the start of the production – so in terms of your cash flow, you need to have this money up front.
-Deductions are:

 OTHER THINGS TO CONSIDER FOR THE INDIE 2.2